Black Seminoles: Indian Territory/Oklahoma

-Throughout the period, several hundred black Seminoles remained in the Indian Territory (present-day Oklahoma).
+Throughout the period, several hundred Black Seminoles remained in the Indian Territory (present-day Oklahoma).
 Because most of the Seminole and the other Five Civilized Tribes supported the Confederacy during the American Civil War, in 1866 the US required new peace treaties with them.
-The US required the tribes emancipate any slaves and extend to the freedmen full citizenship rights in the tribes if they chose to stay in Indian Territory.
+The US required the tribes emancipate any slaves and extend to the Freedmen full citizenship rights in the tribes if they chose to stay in Indian Territory.
 In the late nineteenth century, Seminole Freedmen thrived in towns near the Seminole communities on the reservation.
 Most had not been living as slaves to the Native Americans before the war.
-They lived —as their descendants still do— in and around Wewoka, Oklahoma, the community founded in 1849 by John Horse as a black settlement.
+They lived —as their descendants still do— in and around Wewoka, Oklahoma, the community founded in 1849 by John Horse as a Black settlement.
 Today it is the capital of the federally recognized Seminole Nation of Oklahoma.

+Oklahoma's federal government assigned them to the control of the Creek tribe, which practiced slavery.
+Seminole Maroons were also at risk from capture by white slave traders.
+In 1850, some Afro-Seminoles, weary of their situation, fled south through pro-slavery Texas into Mexico, where slavery had been abolished in 1829.
 Following the Civil War, some Freedmen's leaders in Indian Territory practiced polygyny, as did ethnic African leaders in other diaspora communities.
 In 1900 there were 1,000 Freedmen listed in the population of the Seminole Nation in Indian Territory, about one-third of the total.
 By the time of the Dawes Rolls, there were numerous female-headed households registered.
 The Freedmen's towns were made up of large, closely connected families.

 After allotment, "[f]reedmen, unlike their [Native] peers on the blood roll, were permitted to sell their land without clearing the transaction through the Indian Bureau.
 That made the poorly educated Freedmen easy marks for white settlers migrating from the Deep South."
 Numerous Seminole Freedmen lost their land in the early decades after allotment, and some moved to urban areas.
 Others left the state because of its conditions of racial segregation.
 As US citizens, they were exposed to the harsher racial laws of Oklahoma.

 Since 1954, the Freedmen have been included in the constitution of the Seminole Nation of Oklahoma.
 They have two bands, each representing more than one town and named for 19th-century band leaders: the Cesar Bruner band covers towns south of Little River; the Dosar Barkus covers the several towns located north of the river.
 Each of the bands elects two representatives to the General Council of the Seminole Nation.